Azure/azure-sdk-for-java/sdk/generic-sdk-core/generic-core/README.md

 - Calling long-running operations (`PollerFlux<T>`).
 - Paging and asynchronous streams (`ContinuablePagedFlux<T>`).
 - Exceptions for reporting errors from service requests consistently.
-- Abstractions for representing Azure SDK credentials.
+- Abstractions for representing SDK credentials.
 - Operation timeouts

 These will be introduced by way of the examples presented below.